 The Darkspawn of Dragon Age: Origins are a kind of plague Orcs.
 The Chantry's version of the Darkspawn taint's origin makes the Darkspawn seem demonic - they were overambitious mages who tried to physically break into Dream Land and find the mysterious Golden City at its heart, which the Chantry believes to be the home of the setting's God.
 It spat them back out as twisted monsters who started a centuries-long cycle of pain.
 The sequel's Legacy DLC reveals there's some truth to this, although the City may have been "corrupt" before they got there.

 The game does feature actual demons as well, which are evil spirits from the Fade that possess the living or dead bodies of human beings, usually a mage due to their ability to go to the Fade in the first place, and feed upon the psychic energies of living beings.
 There are five known ranks of demons; Rage, Hunger, Sloth, Desire and Pride, in order both of strength and intelligence of the complexity of the emotion they are feeding on.
 Destroying the host only sends the demon back to whence it came unharmed, and though some demons are able to manifest in the physical world alone, killing them seems to have the same effect.
 Their hosts usually mutate when possessed into a Humanoid Abomination of varying degrees of Body Horror.
 Demons are rarer than Darkspawn, but are broadly smarter, stronger and more dangerous.
+In a twist on this there are actually good or neutral spirits with little or no interest in mortals, one of which possesses a corpse totally by accident in the expansion.
+According to him the idea that demons destroyed in the real world return to the fade is false, and he never does find a way to get home.

 The Legions of the Damned are one of the playable factions in the Disciples turn-based strategy series.
 Their leader, Bethrezen, is given a somewhat sympathetic backstory, but the Legion's Mooks are unquestionably the nastiest faction in the game.